 The number of regulations mandating specific pieces of information is increasing rapidly, as is the need to explain their context and how the company is reacting.
-Examples include the requirement from 2018 to report on pay by gender and, in the annual report, for a separately identifiable non-financial reporting statement.
-From 2019 companies will also have to report on how they have complied with s172 of the Companies Act and report on the ratio of their CEO’s pay to the average employee.
-Energy and carbon reporting will be required from April 2019 and ethnicity pay reporting will also come soon.
+Examples include reporting on pay by gender and, in the annual report, for a separately identifiable non-financial reporting statement.
+As of 2019, companies also report on how they have complied with s172 of the Companies Act and report on the ratio of their CEO’s pay to the average employee.
+Energy and carbon reporting was also introduced in April 2019 and ethnicity pay reporting will come soon.

 Many of these regulations cover unquoted and even private companies.
 Large private companies will have to report on their adoption and compliance with a corporate governance code for instance, and the requirement for a report on how the company has had regard to s172 applies even to wholly owned subsidiaries.

 Regulators too are under pressure to demonstrate that they are paying more attention to these areas and are both promoting best practice and stepping up pressure directly through enforcement on annual reports and indirectly through pressure on auditors to increase concentration on “other” information in the annual report.

 How we help